Frans Oerder

 Frans David Oerder (7 April 1867 – 15 July 1944) was a Dutch-born South African landscape, still-life and portrait painter, etcher, and lithographer.

 He was born in Rotterdam.
 Frans was the youngest of seven children born to a municipal employee, Johannes Carolus Oerder.
 His father felt that art as a career was foolish, but agreed to his training as a decorator.

 From 1880 to 1885, Oerder studied art at the Rotterdam Academy, winning the King William III Gold Medal and Bursary, later touring in Italy and studying in Brussels under Ernest Blanc-Garin (1843–1916) with the help of a small inheritance from his father.

-Following his brother, he emigrated to South Africa in 1890, and initially worked as house painter and decorator for the firm of De Wyn & Engelenburg.
+Following his brother, he emigrated to the South African Republic in 1890, and initially worked as house painter and decorator for the firm of De Wyn & Engelenburg.
 Pressed by a shortage of work he entered the employ of the Zuid-Afrikaansche Spoorweg Maatschappij and painted poles along the Delagoa Bay railway line.

 In the 1890s, Oerder was, along with Anton van Wouw and James Smith Moreland in Cape Town, one of only three artists in South Africa with recognised professional training.
 In 1894, he took up the position of art teacher at the Staatsmeisjesskool, which later became the Pretoria High School for Girls and at the same time rented a studio in Church Street East.
 He eked out a living by drawing newspaper cartoons and helping Anton van Wouw with commissions.
-A frequent visitor to the studio during this period was one of his art students, Pierneef.
+A frequent visitor to the studio during this period was one of his art students, going by the name of J.H.
+Pierneef.

 In 1896, Oerder went on a painting holiday to Zululand, and arranged an exhibition of his work in Cape Town.

 With the outbreak of the Anglo-Boer War in 1899, he was appointed official war artist by President Paul Kruger.
 His sketches and paintings from this bitter period are held at the War Museum in Bloemfontein, the Africana Museum in Johannesburg and the art collection of the University of Pretoria.